 I often see a lot of misconception surrounding vegetarianism from many people in the real food community and vice-versa.
 In my opinion the paleo/WAPF/traditional foods movements and vegetarians have a lot in common (see my article Not All Vegetarians Are Created Equal).
 So, I wanted to create this two part series on what a real food vegetarian eats.
-I’m starting off with a list of 5 “Vegetarian Foods” That I Never Eat and why.
-I’ve also created a list of 5 Real Food Vegetarian Protein Sources so you can get an idea of the kind of food that a real food vegetarian eats!
+I’m starting off with a list of 5 “Vegetarian Foods” That I Never Eat.

 Most of the items on my list of ‘Vegetarian Foods I Never Eat’ are highly processed foods.
 The “Real Food” movement is most commonly defined by the avoidance of processed foods.
 Of course, considering the fact that processed food is so prevalent in the American diet, the lines between natural and processed have been blurred.
 Many packaged food products have the word “natural” written right on it, further confusing average consumers who may not have the time to analyze these products and all the ingredients in them.